attestate/ad/whitepaper.md

 This effect is what LTV is trying to dampen.
-With land being the source of all goods in the economy, and since it can create immense amounts of wealth without necessarily needing ongoing investment, taxing land's value would ensure that owners productively use the land or sell it so someone who can utilize it best.
+With land being the source of all goods in the economy, and since it can create immense amounts of wealth without necessarily needing ongoing investment, taxing land's value would ensure that owners productively use the land or sell it to someone who can utilize it best.

-### Discussion on property right limitations

-True private ownership is unlimited over time, meaning that noone but the current owner has full and unlimited control over who else may own that property in the future.
+But while true private ownership is unlimited over time, meaning that no one but the current owner has full and unlimited control over who else may own their property in the future.
 This causes inefficient allocation for unique and non-fungible goods and, in turn, leads to bad prices.

 Demand-based recurring fees limit ownership by imposing a variable fee on